Asmaa3li/DBMS-Bash/README.md

 * Connect To Databases
 * Drop Database
 * Exit
+*
-and upon user Connect to Specific Database, there will be new Screen with this Menu:
+And upon user Connect to Specific Database, there will be new Screen with this Menu:
 * Create table
 * List all tables
 * Insert into table